theRealAph/ScopeLocals/README.md

 library might need to check that a caller has appropriate permissions to perform an action.

+In other words, we have a caller and a callback, with third-party code in between.
+The initiator of the call chain needs a channel through which to pass some private data.

 [ It is reasonable to ask why all such information should not be passed explicitly as arguments.
 However, this can be very inconvenient.
 For example, it might be necessary to add logging to a